 - Where would they rather be right now?

 - What are their values?

 Identifying your target audience

-Many businesses know how to identify their target audience, however the content that they have on their site is aimed at the population as a whole.
+Many businesses know how to identify their target audience, however, the content that they have on their site is aimed at the population as a whole.
 Typically, women are much more interested in relationship building aspects, rather than the facts.
-If you need help devising a content strategy for your business, click here.

 Despite this information, content that has been aimed at women is more likely have statistics in which can defer them away from what you’re selling and they will be likely to search elsewhere for what they need.